To receive official GRE® scores, your institution or program must first become a GRE score user.

 Score Reporting Record Layout

-Scores reported via the Scorelink Internet Delivery Service or the CD score reporting service are made available to score recipients using a standard record layout.
+Scores reported via the Scorelink Internet Delivery Service or the Automated Server-to-Server Feeds are made available to score recipients using a standard record layout.